mbowe4/Notes/Spring Boot.md

 	2. Identifies controllers (things marked with `@Controller` & contain `@RequestMapping` annotations)
 	3. If the app has the Tomcat server as a dependency, it will use it when the app is run

+## Profiles
+*	use profile-specific properties

+## Logging
+* Spring Boot uses Commons Logging for internal logging, _Logback_ is the default
+* Set the logging level configuration

 ## Tests

 **Example Test:**